 “I have to get back to the office,” I said, frustrated that I hadn’t intimidated him.

 “I’m sure you’ll be very productive after that 16-ounce martini.”

-I turned toward the door, wondering how much Molly would mind if I didn’t say good night, but she rushed over with the champagne from the basement.
+I turned toward the door, wondering how much Molly would mind if I didn’t say good night, but I got caught up in a crowd of Celtics players, and by the time I made it through, Molly was rushing over with the champagne from the basement.

 “How would you suggest I do that?” he asked.

 “Get her to play piano when the singer takes a break,” she said.